zaphosting/docs/docs/valheim_connect.md

 ---
 id: valheim_connect
-title: Valheim Connecting to Valheim servers
+title: Connecting to Valheim servers
 description: Information on how to connect to your Valheim server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Connect to a Server
 ---